December 2005 HaSharon Mall suicide bombing: Aftermath

 After the attack, Israel closed off the West Bank and Gaza Strip.
 Israeli Defense Minister Shaul Mofaz approved the resumption of targeted killings of Islamic Jihad operatives, which had been suspended for several months in the West Bank.
-He also ordered the IDF to regain control of areas in the West Bank controled by PIJ.
+He also ordered the IDF to regain control of areas in the West Bank controlled by PIJ.

 The IDF also planned a large operation in Gaza in retaliation, the first such operation following the Israeli disengagement from the Gaza Strip in September.